SpotLite360 IOT Solutions, Inc - GuruFocus.com

 DENVER and VANCOUVER, British Columbia, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- SPOTLITE360 IOT SOLUTIONS, INC. (“SpotLite360” or the “Company”) (CSE: LITE) ( SPLTF) (Frankfurt: 87A) is pleased to announce that it has entered into an agreement with Ordway, Colorado based Elevate and Bloom, LLC (“Elevate and Bloom”).
-Under the terms of the first statement of work SpotLite360’s subsidiary E3 Service Group, LLC (“E3”) will provide services, technology and equipment to upgrade and manage the environmental condition of Elevate and Bloom’s indoor cultivation facility.
+19, 2022 (GLOBE NEWSWIRE) -- SPOTLITE360 IOT SOLUTIONS, INC. (“SpotLite360” or the “Company”) (CSE: LITE) ( SPLTF) (Frankfurt: 87A) is pleased to announce that it has entered into new contracts in the State of Oklahoma with Doc Crispy Enterprises, LLC (“Doc Crispy”) and Wild Wolf Organics LLC (“Wild Wolf”).
+Under the statements of work associated with each of these agreements, SpotLite360’s subsidiary, E3 Service Group, LLC (“E3”), will provide services, technology and equipment to upgrade and manage the environmental condition of indoor cultivation facilities on behalf of Doc Crispy and Wild Wolf.
 Specific engineering, design and installation expertise will include the optimization of air flow, air handling, air conditioning and dehumidification.
-The value of this initial contract is anticipated to exceed $230,000 with 80% of the total contract value to be received as an up-front deposit.
+In Oklahoma, the combined value of the projects with Doc Crispy and Wild Wolf is anticipated to exceed $850,000 with 80% of the total contract value for each customer to be received as an up-front deposit.

-Bryson Guyer, Founder of E3 commented, “Every project has unique environmental conditions within the cultivation facilities and our engineering optimizes the grow.
-After designing more than three hundred indoor cultivation facilities, we know how to optimize the environment for maximum yield and consistent quality based on the plant’s genetics and unique growing conditions.
-We can prove our modeling with design outcomes in more than fourteen states.”
+Bryson Guyer, Founder of E3 stated, “We are thrilled to land these projects in Oklahoma.
+Our plan going into 2022 was to strategically open local offices to gain market share on the design/build side of our business and to introduce our service and maintenance product.
+These projects are a testament to our team’s dedication and ability to execute on our business plan.”

-E3 is also utilizing the latest “best in class” products in the mechanical, energy efficient environment.
-All units are designed to work collaboratively and leverage IoT capabilities to create a smart and connected environment.
-Efficient air handling and distribution throughout the facility is enabled by utilizing fabric air ducting which facilities lower maintenance, relocation and repair, while providing increased flexibility in optimizing air distribution.
+E3 has established itself as a leader in the delivery of environmental control solutions.
+Through its years of experience with design and installation of environmental solutions at more than three hundred facilities, E3 has relationships with “best in class” manufacturers of air conditioning, humidification, dehumidification, lighting and racking products.
+Along with SpotLite360, E3 will leverage the IoT (Internet of Things) connectivity available on installed hardware to create smart environments resulting in maximum yield and consistent product quality.

 On behalf of the Board of Directors of the Company,